axioned/handbook/src/content/docs/Processes/Testing/overview.md

 #### Functionality Issues

-- Ensuring that the functioning of all custom functions is working as defined within the Client’s Deliverables & Dependencies.
+- Ensuring that the functioning of all custom functions is working as defined within the Client's Deliverables & Dependencies.
 - Ensure that the functioning of all menu items, links, buttons, etc. work as expected/directed.
-- Ensure that the execution of specific functions do not cause any other issues within the page/Site/App. e.g. Clicking on "About" within the menu, should take the user to the "About" page, and NOT produce any other results. e.g. The “on-click” event should NOT cause any alignment issues within the current page or "About" page. e.g. In-page links should either jump to the relevant portion within the page - or open up a new tab.
+- Ensure that the execution of specific functions do not cause any other issues within the page/Site/App. e.g. Clicking on "About" within the menu, should take the user to the "About" page, and NOT produce any other results. e.g. The "on-click" event should NOT cause any alignment issues within the current page or "About" page. e.g. In-page links should either jump to the relevant portion within the page - or open up a new tab.

 #### CMS Admin Experience Issues